iotexproject/dev-portal-content/academy/build-a-decentralized-data-marketplace.md

 For this contract we only import *SafeMath* and *Pausable* to get some security-related benefits.

 Pausable is also inheriting from *Ownable*, which gives us the `onlyOwer` modifier.
 The SafeMath library will be used when dealing with unsigned integers.
-If you'd like to dig deeper into the *Pausable* and *Ownable* anchestor contracts you can check out the [Openzeppelin documantation](https://docs.openzeppelin.com/contracts/4.x/).
+If you'd like to dig deeper into the *Pausable* and *Ownable* anchestor contracts you can check out the [Openzeppelin documentation](https://docs.openzeppelin.com/contracts/4.x/).

 ### Events
 Lines 10 to 13 are describing the events that will be emitted appropriately by some of the functions we'll be adding to the contract in just a few minutes.
-The events will be emitted when a new device is Registered by a device owner, when a registered device is Updated, when a user has Subscribed to a device's data stream, and when a device's owner has Claimed their funds.
+The events will be emitted when a new device is *Registered* by a device owner, when a registered device is *Updated*, when a user has *Subscribed* to a device's data stream, and when a device's owner has *Claimed* their funds.

 ### Mappings
 Lines 16 to 19 handle storage.
 There is an array of `bytes32` elements called `deviceIDs`, while the other mappings handle the storage of any authorized device id, registered devices, and data orders.

 ### Global Variables
 The global variables help to keep track of the registration and subscription fees **set only by the contract owner**.
 These variables also track the total fees, which comes in handy when the contract owner decides to claim their funds.
-Also note that we established the maximum length allowed for a subscription to 90 days, set in the constant `maxDuration`.Since in this contract we measure duration in **IoTeX blocks**, given a 5-second block time we simply calculate how many blocks are contained in 90 days to find the maxDuration in blocks.
+Also note that we established the maximum length allowed for a subscription to 90 days, set in the constant `maxDuration`.
+Since in this contract we measure duration in **IoTeX blocks**, given a 5-second block time we simply calculate how many blocks are contained in 90 days to find the maxDuration in blocks.

 ### Structs
 There are two custom data types representing a `Device` and a data `Order`.
 Note that upon registration of a device, the user will be able to input its data frequency `freq`, its price per block `pricePerBlock` in terms of IOTX tokens, and more importantly, the two components of the device RSA public key: `rsaPubkeyN` and `rsaPubkeyE`.
-We are assuming that the device is capable of **secure RSA keys generation**, digital signature and decyption.
-One example of such a device is [Pebble Tracker](https://iotex.io/pebble).
+We are assuming that the device is capable of **secure RSA keys generation**, digital signature and decryption.
+An example of such device is [Pebble Tracker](https://iotex.io/pebble).

-When a new subscriber decides to create an Order for a device, they will use this public key to encrypt the storage endpoint where the data is suposed to be sent and any token required to get access to the endpoint.
+When a new subscriber decides to create an *Order* for a device, they will use this public key to encrypt the storage endpoint where the data is supposed to be sent and any token required to get access to the endpoint.
 The device, will then be able to decrypt these values with its private key, and will know where to send the data (`storageEPoint`) as well as the required "password" (`storageToken`).

 ### Constructor
 The constructor in this case is empty and may be omitted.